hafizulamz/hafizulamz.github.io/_posts/2023-02-15-new-publication-ieee-access.md

 Our research analysis, based on 161 selected studies, revealed that state-of-the-art models primarily leverage deep learning to extract information from textual data.
 By providing a holistic perspective of this domain, our study aims to guide novice and experienced researchers in their future research and serve as a foundational resource for this research area.

 I would also like to express my gratitude to Universiti Teknologi PETRONAS for providing research facilities and funding, which made this study possible.
 I hope this study proves valuable to anyone interested in IE from textual data.
 We welcome any questions or feedback you may have.
-Full access to the article is available via <a href='https://doi.org/10.1109/ACCESS.2023.3240898'>https://doi.org/10.1109/ACCESS.2023.3240898</a>
+Full access to the article is available via [IEEE Xplore](https://ieeexplore.ieee.org/document/10032132){:target="_blank"}.

 #### Co-authors:
 Norshakirah Aziz, Said Jadid Abdulkadir, Dr. Hitham Alhussian, Noureen Talpur